dlhedglin/local-discussion-board/README.md

 # local-discussion-board
-Flutter app that allows users to create and view discussion threads within a 10 mile radius.
+Flutter app that allows users to create and view discussion threads within a local radius.